Doubly unfolded adjacency spectral embedding of dynamic multiplex graphs: Dynamic multiplex random dot product graphs

 Conventionally, we will refer to $\hXm$ as the \textit{left embedding} or \textit{left DUASE}, and to $\hYm$ as the \textit{right embedding} or \textit{right DUASE}.
 Based on the DUASE in Definition~\ref{definition:duase}, we can also retrieve layer-specific and time-specific estimates $\hXm^k$ and $\hYm^t$ by unstacking the $n \times d$ chunks of $\hXm$ and $\hYm$ in a manner that is analogous to the stacking procedure in the DMPRDPG in Definition~\ref{def:DMPRDPG}: $\hat{\Xmat} = [\hXm^1\mid\cdots\mid\hXm^{\K}]$ and $\hat{\Ymat} = [\hYm^1\mid\cdots\mid\hYm^{\T}]$.

-We remark that DUASE is closely related to a UASE procedure for a bipartite MRDPG \citep{jones2021multilayer} with $n\T$ source nodes and $n$ destination nodes, observed across $\K$ layers.
+We remark that DUASE is related to a UASE procedure for a bipartite MRDPG \citep{jones2021multilayer} with $n\T$ source nodes and $n$ destination nodes, observed across $\K$ layers.
 Therefore, the main asymptotic properties of UASE are retained by DUASE, with the additional property of admitting the number of layers and time points to grow simultaneously with $n$, and non-random diagonal entries in the adjacency matrices.
-Additionally, DUASE inherits the cross-sectional and longitudinal stability properties of the MRDPG and UASE \citep{jones2021multilayer, gallagher2021spectral}, as it assigns the same positions up to noise to nodes with similar behavior within each layer across all time points, and maintains the same position up to noise for a single node exhibiting similar behavior across layers over different times.
+Additionally, DUASE inherits the stability properties of the MRDPG and UASE \citep{jones2021multilayer, gallagher2021spectral}, as it assigns identical positions up to noise to nodes with similar behavior within each layer across all time points (cross-sectional stability), and maintains the same position up to noise for a single node exhibiting similar behavior across layers over different times (longitudinal stability).